 If your winnings were non-cash prizes, such as an automobile or vacation trip, the IRS instructs you to report the fair market value of each prize.

-Non-residents with winnings at Michigan casinos or racetracks are still subject to Michigan state tax.
+Non-residents with winnings at new Michigan online casinos or racetracks are still subject to Michigan state tax.

 You will not receive Form W-2G if your gambling winnings did not meet the automatic withholding threshold.
 But be aware that your gambling winnings are still considered taxable income.

 Without a W-2G, how do you know the amount of your winnings and losses?

 The IRS expects you to keep an accurate record or diary of all betting activity and may require you to substantiate wins and losses with records and receipts.
 If your wagers were placed online, your sportsbook, casino or pari-mutuel provider like Caesars online casino Michigan should have a complete record of all your bets during the previous calendar year that can be easily accessed.

 Yes there is.
 But …